 95. Painted tin cans make fantastic Fall luminaries or storage containers.

 96. Make a rustic Fall sign with salvaged wood and a painted stencil.

 98. Use paper to make leaves to stick on natural branches.
 Place a bunch in a glass vase.

-100. Use the same technique to make a pumpkin out of twine.
+100. If you don’t want to use book pages, use the same technique to make a pumpkin out of twine.

 Since there are so many fall decorating projects to choose from, you should be able to find a couple that you would like to try.